 April is Stress Awareness Month.

-Because the COVID-19 pandemic has had a major effect on our lives, many of us are facing challenges that can be stressful, overwhelming, and cause strong emotions in adults and children.
+Many of us are facing challenges that can be stressful, overwhelming, and cause strong emotions in adults and children.

 Feelings of fear, anger, sadness, worry, numbness, or frustration.